mdominijanni/inferno/docs/zoo/neurons-nonlinear.md

 ### Description
-This model uses the same underlying dynamics of the exponential integrate-and-fire neuron, but incorporates a linear adaptive current depeendent upon output spikes and the membrane voltage.
+This model uses the same underlying dynamics of the exponential integrate-and-fire neuron, but incorporates a linear adaptive current dependent upon output spikes and the membrane voltage.

 ### References
 1. [DOI:10.1017/CBO9781107447615 (§6.1)](https://neuronaldynamics.epfl.ch/online/Ch6.S1.html)